commit-live-students/pre_work_local/README.md

  * Minimum system requirements for the laptop to be used during the course - 64 bit system, minimum 4 GB RAM (8GB preferred), i3 and above processor.

  * You can use either Windows/ Mac OS/ Ubuntu 16.04 while working through the program.
-However, we **strongly recommend** you to use Ubuntu / Mac OS.

 #### Mac OS

  We'll be using `Homebrew` to install and manage packages.